What are the rare languages in the world searches?

 Njerep A language that belonged to Nigeria.
 There is a total of 4 Nejerp speakers in the region.
 Nejerp language is linked to Benue-Congo languages.
 Since it has only 4 alive speakers, it is amongst the rarest languages and subsequently endangered to be extinct soon.
 Nejerp is now only used to keep the conversation secret.
 Google search engine shows Njerep as an extinct language.
 It is not spoken on a regular basis as language is totally extinct.
 Public National library shows that there are more languages spoken other than English in some regions.
 British people cannot speak any foreign language other than English.

 Paakantyi is an Australian Aboriginal language.
 This rare language is now only spoken in areas near the Darling River.
 According to Anthropologists, there are around 2 to 22 speakers in the region that still converse in Paakantyi.
 Seeing this trend, linguists are convinced that if the language wasn’t going to be reintroduced, it will soon be extinct.
-For this purpose, some of the schools have started introducing Paakantyi to the young students.
+For this purpose, some of the schools have started introducing Paakantyi to young students.

 Sarcee or Sarsi is a language associated with the Navajo language, spoken in Southern areas of the United States.
 The Canadian Branch of the Tsuu T’ina Tribe also used to speak in Sarcee.
 The special collections of language include sarcee as leaders are trying to preserve this local language.
 Native speakers of Northern Canada do speak this almost extinct language.